-Cruel mean-girl quintuplets with Philadelphia Story-worth names (Celeste, Esme, Irma, Phoebe, Sophie.)
+Cruel mean-girl quintuplets with Philadelphia Story-worthy names (Celeste, Esme, Irma, Phoebe, Sophie).
 Share a hive mind, which allows them to perform all manner of freaky brain-related actions.
 Retroactively revealed as clone daughter-sisters of Emma Frost.
-Basically seem like evil Hitlerette style fascists, which makes their general heroism surprisingly endearing.
+Basically seem like evil Hitlerette-style fascists, which makes their general heroism surprisingly endearing.

 I prefer earlier-funnier Bobby Drake.
 But a good demonstration that simple powers are often better.

 I have a weird soft spot for Feral, who is like Wolfsbane except American and also frequently prone to unleashing the beast within.
 You could argue that she's another Wolverine variation, but she gets at the core of what makes Wolverine interesting in a way that the other variations don't—the idea that "being a mutant" can be a tantalizing, addictive expression of pure id.
 Was on X-Force.
 I never realized how much I loved X-Force until today.

 Dazzler for the '90s, which is to say, is a much cooler version of Dazzler.
 I think she's a vampire now?
 Baz Luhrmann would make a great Jubilee movie.

 DOUBLE-BLADED SWORD.
 I give in, Liefeld, I give in!

 23. Artie and Leech